Black Friday Code: DIGEST35

 You’ll know your probiotic is working if you’re experiencing less brain fog, improved mood, and lower stress levels.

-In addition to the direct benefit on gut health that probiotics offer, they can also provide some positive benefits to your mood, mental health, and cognition.
-There’s a well-established connection between the gut and the brain that helps explain why so many psychological challenges are accompanied by digestive issues (like IBS, IBD, and celiac) [17, 18].
+In addition to the direct benefit to gut health that probiotics offer, they can also provide some positive benefits to your mood, mental health, and cognition.

-Interestingly, stress can also lead to gut hypersensitivity, meaning that when there are problems in a stressed-out digestive system, they’re likely felt more intensely by the owner of that digestive system [19].
+Interestingly, stress can also lead to gut hypersensitivity, meaning that when there are problems in a stressed-out digestive system, they’re likely felt more intensely by the owner of that digestive system 19.
 Unfortunately, those experiencing these symptoms may be caught in a feedback loop of stress and digestive upset (which is stressful), and the cycle repeats.

 While I can’t claim that probiotics can definitively cure an autoimmune disease, you’ll know your probiotic is working if you begin to experience fewer flare-ups and fewer hyper-immunity reactions.
-Your immune system is a major source of information in your body, meaning it’s a good indicator of your health (much like the state of your gut).

 A large percentage of your immune system lives in your gut, and inflammation is one of the primary tools the immune system employs to protect you against harmful or toxic microorganisms that may pass through (your body produces a fever to kill a cold bug, or you cut yourself and it gets red and inflamed to fight infection, for example).

-Importantly, the balance of healthy gut flora regulates the outflow of inflammation, allowing a healthy immune system to turn on when needed, and turn off when not needed.
-It’s when your immune system doesn’t turn off properly that problems like celiac, atrophic gastritis, hashimoto’s thyroiditis, rheumatoid arthritis, and other autoimmune conditions arise.
+Importantly, the balance of healthy gut flora regulates the outflow of inflammation, allowing a healthy immune system to turn on when needed and turn off when not needed.
+It’s when your immune system doesn’t turn off properly that problems like celiac, atrophic gastritis, Hashimoto’s thyroiditis, rheumatoid arthritis, and other autoimmune conditions arise.

 A tell-tale sign probiotics are working for you is if your skin condition clears up.